-- Successful completion of the designated ATI assessment(s) from all previously passed nursing courses at a level 2 or greater.
-This assessment may only be taken once. - Successful demonstration of designated skills from the last nursing course passed - A score of 100 on the dosage calculation competency exam from the last nursing course passed - There is space availability in the desired nursing course possible,
+- Successful completion of the designated ATI assessment at a level 2 or greater.
+This assessment may only be taken once. - Successful demonstration of designated skills from the last nursing course passed - A score of 100 on the dosage calculation competency exam from the last nursing course